Sponsored Link •

 Once we had written it, we could look at it.
 And we'd say, "Oh

-it organized our thoughts.
+writing it organized our thoughts.
 Maybe it worked.
-Maybe it didn't.
-Maybe
+Maybe it

-we had to code some more.
-But we had been blocked from making
+didn't.
+Maybe we had to code some more.
+But we had been blocked

-progress, and now we weren't.
-We had been thinking about too much
+from making progress, and now we weren't.
+We had been thinking

-at once, trying to achieve too complicated a goal, trying to code
+about too much at once, trying to achieve too complicated a goal,

-it too well.
-Maybe we had been trying to impress our friends with
+trying to code it too well.
+Maybe we had been trying to impress

 So when I asked, "What's the simplest thing that could possibly work," I wasn't even sure.
 I wasn't asking, "What do you know would work?"
 I was asking, "What's possible?
 What is the simplest thing we could say in code, so that we'll be talking about something that's on the screen, instead of something that's ill-formed in our mind."
 I was saying, "Once we get something on the screen, we can look at it.
 If it needs to be more we can make it more.
 Our problem is we've got nothing."